 Amazon announced this week a new private furniture collection: Ravenna Home.
 This marks the third private furniture collection for Amazon, joining Mid-Century Rivet and "casual comfort" Stone & Beam, and furniture and lighting retailers should be taking notice.

-Here what's you need to know about Ravenna Home and how to think about the future of online furniture sales.
+Here what's you need to know about Ravenna Home, Amazon brand furniture, and how to think about the future of online furniture sales.

 Ravenna Home currently includes 60 products ranging from sofas to lighting to headboards.
 The style with this collection leans in the traditional direction with the tagline, "Classic style made simple."
 Each piece comes with instructions for putting the product together.
 Like the other two private label brands, Ravenna Home gives customers a generous shipping and return policy.